-Be prepared for the unleashing of the Holy Spirit as all ages and generations experience and celebrate Christ, the Bread of Life.
+Be prepared for the unleashing of the Holy Spirit as all ages and generations experience and celebrate Christ, the Bread of Life, during Lent this year.

 Línda Staats

 Note: When creating household or familial groups for any of the Bread of Life activities, always have individuals or households of "one" join families as the adopted aunt, uncle, cousin, grandparent etc. Those attending solo may also form a new household.